-In social systems, interactions are not purely conformist but often marked by contention, which is named as “Boomerang Effect” \cite{byrne2009boomerang}.
-To capture this effect, we define the adversarial fusion rule for agent $i$ at time $k$

-In addition to normal agents, there exist malicious agents that are stubborn. they ignore others’ opinions and insist on spreading their own. \begin{defn}\textbf{(Opinion of malicious agents)} For such a malicious agent $i$, the fusion opinion coincides with its individual opinion, i.e., $x^f_i(k) = x_i(k)$.
-The opinion dynamics of a malicious agent still follow equation~(\ref{follower_system}), but its expected opinion $x^t_i$ is set outside the social norm region, without requiring alignment or opposition to $\eta$.
-When the expected opinion is directly opposite to the normal expectation, the impact is maximized. \end{defn}
+In addition to normal agents, there are also some persistent malicious agents.
+They disregard the status of others and insist on spreading their own status \cite{cao2024discrete}.
+For such a malicious agent $i$, the fusion state coincides with its individual state, i.e., $x^f_i(k) = x_i(k)$.
+The state dynamics of a malicious agent still follow equation~(\ref{follower_system}), but its expected state $x^t_i$ is set outside the social norm region.